bjwo/bjwo.github.io/_pages/EuroVelo7.md

 - my girlfriend's a teacher who had the month of August off from school
 - I love cycling
 - I had saved up some extra time at work
+- we liked the possibility to camp in the wild like we did in Sweden last year

 # Equipment on this tour